Only 37.7% of marketers use marketing analytics in their decision-making.

 If you’re looking to establish dependencies, Tag Sequencing can be really helpful.
 It’s a complex feature offered by Google Tag Manager that can get a bit more technical.
 Read this Google post to learn more.

-It’s important to exclude internal traffic from your Google Analytics tracking.
-This traffic can mess with your visitor data by skewing time on site and page views.
+It’s beneficial to exclude internal traffic from your Google Analytics tracking.
+Traffic coming from the people that work at your company can mess with your visitor data by skewing time on site and page views.

 Further, internal traffic isn’t going to convert, which can bring down your overall conversion rate.